 Advance Directives — The patient has the right to formulate advance directives and have practitioners and staff provide care that is consistent with these directives.

-Pain Management — Patient has the right to assessment and appropriate management of pain.
+Pain Management — Each patient has the right to assessment and appropriate management of pain.

-Notification of Family/Physician — If requested, the patient has the right to have a family member or representative of his/her own choice and his/her private physician notified as soon as can be reasonably expected after admission to the hospital.
-In such case that the requested party (parties) is unable to be contacted, an alternate individual(s) will be identified for notification.
-The patient has the right to designate specifically who should be the liaison for purposes of communication between family and/or significant others and the physician(s).
-The patient also has the right to specify who he/she does not want contacted.
+Notification of Family/Physician — If requested, the patient has the right to have a family member or representative of his/her choice, and his/her private physician notified as soon as can be reasonably expected after admission to the hospital.
+In such case that the requested party (parties) is unable to be contacted, another individual(s) will be identified for notification.
+The patient has the right to designate who should be the liaison for purposes of communication between family and significant others and the physician(s).
+The patient also has the right to specify who he/she does not want to notify.
 All such interactions should be documented in the patient's medical record.